 During the coronavirus (COVID-19) pandemic, Victorian schools have delivered periods of remote learning where most students learn from home under their school's guidance.

 If you're considering home schooling your child following your experience with remote learning, there are important differences you should understand before making a choice.

 Under remote learning your child remains enrolled at school and their school continues to:

-- providing information about how and when your child will receive learning materials and feedback
+- provide information about how and when your child will receive learning materials and feedback

-- creating and communicating a schedule or calendar that shows what is expected of your child when completing learning tasks
+- create and communicate a schedule or calendar that shows what is expected of your child when completing learning tasks

 Under the home schooling model: